Blockade of Germany (1914–1919): Background

-Meanwhile, Germany had made no specific plans to manage its wartime food supplies since in peacetime, it produced about 80% of its total consumption.
+Meanwhile, the German Empire had not made specific plans to manage its wartime food supplies since in peacetime; it produced about 80% of its total consumption.
 The Germans also expected to requisition supplies from occupied territories, furthermore, overland imports from the Netherlands, Scandinavia and Romania would be unaffected by any naval blockade.
 A key component of German military thinking was the realization that notwithstanding food supplies, Germany's prospect of winning a long war with relatively weak allies against the United Kingdom, France and Russia was dubious in any case.
 The Schlieffen Plan was the product of this mindset, and had left the General Staff confident that the war would be over (at least in the west) long before food shortages might otherwise have become an issue.
 However, once it became clear that the Schlieffen Plan had failed and that Germany would have to fight a long war on two fronts, factors such as the conscription of farm laborers, the requisition of horses, poor weather and the diversion of nitrogen from fertilizer manufacture into military explosives all combined to cause a considerable drop in agricultural output.

 A key factor was the 1909 Declaration of London, which attempted to establish the generally recognized rules of international law.
 While signed, it was never formally ratified by any country (the US Senate consented to, not in time for the start of the war).
 The British, in particular, did not wholly accept the Declaration, but did not disregard it entirely either.

 As well as specifying certain rules on the treatment of neutral ships, the declaration defined three categories of neutral cargo during war: